-The contemporary gentrification picturesque comes in many forms, but these forms share with their nineteenth-century ancestors such as William Dean Howells’ A Hazard of New Fortunes (1890) an aestheticizing impulse toward what Carrie Tirado Bramen calls “variety,” which “bypasses the extremes of [cultural] heterogeneity and uniformity by finding a middle ground [that] creates a sense of relative stability without monotony.”
-Urban picturesque promulgates a vision of local-colorful, heterogenous neighborhoods at an early, bohemian stage of gentrification, under threat from “supergentrification,” the broad shift from independent establishments to global brands.
-When comforting variety is signaled by a character’s surveying of shops and services, a mode emerges that one might call the “consumer picturesque,” as exemplified by the protagonist of Kitty Burns Florey’s Solos (2004) reflecting on Williamsburg: “They pass the sushi place, the Mexican restaurant, the video store, the Syrian deli, the Polish bakery [. . .] the new baby shop that has a pair of studded black leather booties in the window, and Marta’s beauty salon, whose faded pink-and-green sign has probably not been retouched since 1966.”
+The contemporary gentrification picturesque comes in many forms, but these forms share with their nineteenth-century ancestors such as William Dean Howells’s A Hazard of New Fortunes (1890) an aestheticizing impulse toward what Carrie Tirado Bramen calls “variety,” which “bypasses the extremes of [cultural] heterogeneity and uniformity by finding a middle ground [that] creates a sense of relative stability without monotony.”
+Urban picturesque promulgates a vision of local-colorful, heterogeneous neighborhoods at an early, bohemian stage of gentrification, under threat from “supergentrification,” the broad shift from independent establishments to global brands and extreme wealth.
+When comforting variety is signaled by a character’s surveying of shops and services, a mode emerges that one might call the “consumer picturesque,” as exemplified by the protagonist of Kitty Burns Florey’s Solos (2004), reflecting on Williamsburg: “They pass the sushi place, the Mexican restaurant, the video store, the Syrian deli, the Polish bakery […] the new baby shop that has a pair of studded black leather booties in the window, and Marta’s beauty salon, whose faded pink-and-green sign has probably not been retouched since 1966.”
 Emily Lime’s wanderings are a form of taxonomic cognitive mapping, one in which shop signs become a metonym of ethnic diversity, providing the (white, middle-class) individual with a sense of local and global belonging through commodity consumption.
 In Amy Sohn’s My Old Man (2004), the consumer picturesque is reconfigured as the sexual picturesque.
 The transformation of Brooklyn’s Cobble Hill into a neighborhood of white yuppies is temporarily staved off by the diverse romantic choices of protagonist Rachel Block’s rampaging housemate Liz Kominsky: “One other cause Liz worked very hard for was minority men.
 The whole two months I’d known her, every guy I’d seen coming or going from her apartment was Arab, Latin, or black.”

 Both Solos and My Old Man employ picturesque as a critique of gentrification’s homogenizing effects.
 In both cases, however, the characters’ preoccupation with consumer preferences as benchmarks of variety and authenticity invites a concomitant critique of romantic views of community founded just as firmly on notions of commodity and capital, and in the end just as internally contradictory and exclusive as the supergentrification against which they fight.
 What Sharon Zukin dubs the “schizoid quality” of authenticity is key to understanding these contradictions.
 As Zukin argues, authenticity oscillates between seemingly competing visions: it derives from, “on the one hand, being primal, historically first or true to a traditional vision, and on the other hand, being unique, historically new, innovative and creative.”